hmc-cs111-fall2016/project-ideas/free-2.md

 to best implement their dynamic programming solution without a stack overflow, to one of simply thinking about the nature of the recurrence, expressing that, and letting the language transform it into an effective implementation.

+The most likely errors would be those from an ill formed recursive expression, for which we would rely on the host language's error handling).

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_